-Welcome to the City of Denton’s Building Inspections Division, part of the Development Services Center.
-Building Inspections monitors compliance with City building codes, ordinances and amendments.
+Welcome to the City of Denton’s Building Safety Division, part of the Development Services Center.
+Building Safety monitors compliance with City building codes, ordinances and amendments.
 The division is responsible reviewing building plans, issuing building permits and performing inspections in all aspects to verify compliance with building codes.
 These codes are designed specifically to ensure the safety of the structure.

 Hours of operation Monday - Friday, 8 a.m. - 5 p.m.